-4 Underlying cost income ratio is calculated on an Underlying basis (excluding non-core items), as other operating expenses excluding levies and regulatory charges divided by total operating income, net of insurance claims, excluding other gains and other valuation items.
-The Underlying cost income ratio is a Non-GAAP measure.
+4 Underlying cost income ratio is calculated on an Underlying basis (excluding non-core items), as other operating expenses excluding levies and regulatory charges divided by total operating income, excluding other gains and other valuation items.
+The Underlying cost income ratio is a non-GAAP measure.
 The calculation of the Underlying cost income ratio is set out below: